 Applications for grants can be submitted by completing the Free Application for Federal Student Aid (FAFSA).
-You may use the IRS Data Retrieval Process when completing the FAFSA online.
-FAFSA provides instructions to link to the IRS while completing the FAFSA.
-Certain data elements such as Adjusted Gross Income (AGI) and taxes paid will be transferred for you into the FAFSA.
+You and your Contributors must provide consent to share their tax information in the application so that the IRS can share this information with Federal Student Aid (FSA).
+All parties whose Federal Tax Information (FTI) is included on a student's FAFSA form must consent annually.
 The data is considered "verified" for FAFSA purposes, however a student can still be chosen for verification.